emmercm/igir/docs/commands.md

 ## ROM writing

-Igir has three writing commands.
-Only one writing command can be specified at a time, and all require at least one [`--input <path|glob>`](roms/scanning.md) and a [`--output <path>`](output/path-options.md).
+Igir has three ROM writing commands.
+Only one ROM writing command can be specified at a time, and all require at least one [`--input <path|glob>`](roms/scanning.md) and a [`--output <path>`](output/path-options.md).

 ### `copy`

-Copy files from an input directory to the output directory.
+Copy ROMs from an input directory to the output directory.

 Files in the input directories will be left alone, they will _not_ be modified or deleted.

 ### `move`

-Move files from an input directory to the output directory.
+Move ROMs from an input directory to the output directory.
 The same directory can be specified for both input & output, resulting in ROMs being renamed as their filenames change in [DATs](dats/introduction.md).

 !!! note